pbrianmackey/Personal/Git.md

 git clean -n (preview the clean) git clean -f (clean.  -f is required)

+git reset --hard HEAD (reset current environment back to head state)

 ##Working with remote repo's

 pulling is a combination of fetching and merging.

-git log --online | wc -l (count # of lines or commits in the repo) git log --online -graph (show commits with branches and merges that have happened) git shortlog (short for git log --format=short) (list authors and commits foreach) git shortlog -sne (summary=no individual messages.  n=numeric ordering by # of commits and include email address)
+git log --oneline | wc -l (count # of lines or commits in the repo) git log --oneline -graph (show commits with branches and merges that have happened) git shortlog (short for git log --format=short) (list authors and commits foreach) git shortlog -sne (summary=no individual messages.  n=numeric ordering by # of commits and include email address)